 - 1. Remove the excess sawdust from the blade wheel housings and sawdust chute every blade change. - 2.
+Remove all sawdust and debris from around the velocity fuse valves every 8 hours of operation.
+The valves are located at the bottom of the log loader cylinders. - 3.
+Remove sawdust buildup as necessary from the battery box lid and top rail cover.
 Remove sawdust buildup from the track rail cover.

 CAUTION!
-Failure to remove sawdust buildup from the track rail cover could result in damage to these parts when the saw head is lowered to its lowest position.
+Failure to remove sawdust buildup from the battery box lid and/or track rail cover could result in damage to these parts when the saw head is lowered to its lowest position.